tcsawyer/tcsawyer.github.io/cv.md

 ### Creative

 _Exemplar_.
 A tabletop board game structured around late-medieval manuscript compilation (Under review).
-Available for playtesting: [https://towergrovegames.com/blog/please-playtest-exemplar/](https://towergrovegames.com/blog/please-playtest-exemplar/)
+Previous edition available for playtesting: [https://towergrovegames.com/blog/please-playtest-exemplar/](https://towergrovegames.com/blog/please-playtest-exemplar/)

 # Works in progress

 ### Book Projects

-_Codicological Categories in Medieval England_
+_Codicological Categories in Medieval England_ (in preparation)

 _Board Games as Literature: Agency, Imagination, and the Ludic Text_ (edited collection)

 ### Articles

-“Michael of Cornwall’s Third Invective Against Henry of Avranches,” with Paul Vinhage.
+“Michael of Cornwall’s Third Invective Against Henry of Avranches,” with Paul Vinhage (In preparation).

-“Goliardic Networks: Circulation and Influence of Anglo-Latin Poetry in Fourteenth-Century England”
+“Goliardic Networks: Circulation and Influence of Anglo-Latin Poetry in Fourteenth-Century England” (In preparation).

-“Marguerite Porete’s Bookish Imagination” (In Preparation)
+“Marguerite Porete’s Bookish Imagination” (In Preparation).

-“Revisiting the Production of the Z-text of Piers Plowman” (In Preparation)
+“Revisiting the Production of the Z-text of Piers Plowman” (In Preparation).

-“Memories of the Global Present: Medievalism, Imagination, and Civilization in N.K.
-Jemisin’s _The Fifth Season_, Arkady Martine’s _A Memory Called Empire_, and Rebecca Roanhorse’s _Black Sun_” (In Preparation)

-“Reading Much, Forgetting More: The Afterlifes of the _Apocalypsis goliae episcopi_ in Print and Translation.”
-(In Preparation)

 ### Creative

 _Purgatory’s Ponzi_.
-A tabletop board game that uses prayer as currency, inspired by Dante’s _Purgatorio_.
+A tabletop board game that uses prayer as currency, inspired by Dante’s _Purgatorio_ (In preparation).

 # Papers Presented